Chevron v. Donziger: A Dickensian Cheat Sheet

 Who's who on the legal teams?

 Chevron's massive lineup of outside counsel is helmed by a Gibson, Dunn & Crutcher team that includes Randy Mastro, Andrea Neuman, and William Thomson.
-Donzinger has been representing himself since John Keker of Keker & Van Nest fled the case in May, but he also signed up two new lawyers this month: Zoe Littlepage of Houston's Littlepage Booth and Richard Friedman of Seattle-based Friedman Rubin.
+Donziger has been representing himself since John Keker of Keker & Van Nest fled the case in May, but he also signed up two new lawyers this month: Zoe Littlepage of Houston's Littlepage Booth and Richard Friedman of Seattle-based Friedman Rubin.
 The Ecuadorian defendants are represented by Julio Gomez of Gomez LLC.
-The Ecuadorian side is also represented in appellate and other matters by Patton Boggs' James Tyrrell Jr.
+The Ecuadorian side is also represented in appellate and other matters by Patton Boggs's James Tyrrell Jr.